 Because the system works with no mechanical or hydraulic components, it can almost instantly read the condition of the road and adjust the suspension appropriately.

 With your skills and knowledge, you can fix magnetic ride control system issues.
-But it is more beneficial to seek advice from specialists in certain circumstances.
+However, it is more beneficial to seek advice from specialists in certain circumstances.
 They can help you with determining the root cause and then will provide you with appropriate solutions.
 Afterward, you can bank on them to provide you with sound solutions.